antotubito/Dislink_Bolt_V2_duplicate/README.md

 ## 🚀 About

 Dislink empowers professionals to build and maintain strong networks by combining intuitive design with context-rich contact management.
-It’s your personal relationship assistant — built for real-world connections.
+It's your personal relationship assistant — built for real-world connections.

 ## 🧩 Features